Benjamin-Knecht/Captstone/README.md

 It is a thick application written in java using JSwing and the Lightweight Java Game Library (lwjgl).

 ## How to use
+Download the project, unzip and:

+WINDOWS: just double click the jar like any other application

-Download the project, unzip, and in the Capstone/Dist folder run the Capstone jar.
+MAC: run the following command in the terminal in the location of Capstone/Dist:
+Java -jar Capstone.jar

 YOU WILL NEED JDK INSTALLED ON YOUR COMPUTER IN ORDER TO RUN IT: https://www.oracle.com/java/technologies/downloads/